|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 to petition the legislature for permission to issue bonds not to exceed

-Water service in the City of Norwich is currently provided by City of Norwich Public Utilities which has an excellent history page.
+Water service in the City of Norwich is currently provided by City of Norwich Public Utilities.

 1845 An act incorporating the East Chelsea Aqueduct Company.
 May, 1845